cloudfoundry/cf-deployment/gcp-deployment-guide.md

 and provide that certificate directly to the `bbl` command below.

 ##### Create load balancers
+**Note:** if you have not yet received an IP quota increases, bbl will be unable to create all the load balancers necessary for Cloud Foundry.
+Refer to the discussion of quotas above for details.

 You can run `bbl create-lbs`,
 which takes the following parameters, but only as command line flags: